oussemamansouri/HTML-Challenges/Challenge 08 HTML Image Maps/Description08.md

-# HTML Challenge: Image Maps
+# Challenge 08: HTML Image Maps

 ## Objective
 Create an interactive image using an image map with clickable areas.
 The goal is to define areas on an image that perform different actions when clicked.